jaketrent/selflearningclub/src/resources/how-to-program-a-nes-game-in-c.md

 title: "How to Program a NES game in C"
 url: "https://nesdoug.com/"
 price: "0"
-pricePerPeriod: "n/a"
+pricePerPeriod: n/a
-format: "blog,example"
+format:
+- blog
+- example
-subject: [nes, c, game]
+subject:
+- nes
+- c
+- game
 ---